 This is, again, to avoid the phase issues that come from rear lobes of sensitivity and the reflections of the close surfaces.

-Shotgun mics positions close to surfaces pick up this reflections and the opposite phase of the rear lobe really messes with the mic signal.
+Shotgun mics positioned close to surfaces pick up these reflections, and the opposite phase of the rear lobe really messes with the mic signal.

 To read more about boom miking, please consider the following My New Microphone articles: